tefl/tesol certification guide (2026):

 Scroll up to the section TEFL Accreditation section and follow the quick 5-minute test there.

-If a course fails that test, it’s usually best to cross it off your list and move on to the next option.
+If a course fails that test, it is usually best to cross it off your list and move on to the next option.

-step 5 – check what’s actually inside the course
+step 5 - check what is actually inside the course

 Next, look at the content.
-Some providers don’t show much detail until after checkout.
-If a syllabus, sample module, or platform screenshots aren’t available, consider that a transparency risk and look for a provider that shows you what you’re buying.
+Some providers do not show much detail until after checkout.
+If a syllabus, sample module, or platform screenshots are not available, consider that a transparency risk and look for a provider that shows you what you are buying.

 Good providers will:

-• Have a free taster module so you can see what you're getting
+- Have a free taster module so you can see what you are getting

-Be cautious if there’s almost no information about what you’ll be learning or it's phrased in a vague kind of way (You'll learn classroom management, how to teach grammar, etc.), or you can't see any of the actual contents.
+Be cautious if there is almost no information about what you will be learning or it is phrased in a vague kind of way (You’ll learn classroom management, how to teach grammar, etc.), or you cannot see any of the actual contents.

-You want to be confident that by the end, you’ll actually feel ready to plan and teach lessons, not just own a certificate!
+You want to be confident that by the end, you will actually feel ready to plan and teach lessons, not just own a certificate.

 step 6 - check reviews (and the type of review site)